 The most common cause of the retinal break is a posterior vitreous detachment.
-This is a very common condition of older people which occurs when the vitreous (the jelly like substance filling the globe of the eye) shrinks and pulls away from the retina.
-A high proportion of people aged over 60 years have a detached retina.
+This is a very common condition of older people which occurs when the vitreous (the jelly-like substance filling the globe of the eye) shrinks and pulls away from the retina.
+A high proportion of people aged over 60 years have a vitreous detachment.
 However, in most cases the detachment will not damage the retina.
 Vitreous detachment leads to retinal tear in 10-15% of cases.

 Retinal breaks are also more likely with the following: